Atlantic Coast tour: Porto – Lisbon sportive

 On request, we will also provide a GPS device with the files on site for a rental fee (50.00 EUR).
 GPS device is subject to availabilty, so please contact Velociped at least 1 week before your journey starts.

 A short video for handling can be found here tutorial.

 In March daytime temperatures are well suited for cycling already and in April you can expect balmy evenings.
 High season starts in May and in June a shelter from the sun is already treasured.
 The bathing season is in July and August and you are going to meet many locals at the waterfront.
 As of September the temperatures are very pleasant for cycling again.
 Even October is still a good month for travelling but the Atlantic Ocean is way too fresh for a long bath at that time.

-Train ride on day 4 from Figueira da Foz to Verride/Reveles, approx. 3 EUR, payable on site.
+The possible train rides are not included in the tour price and payable locally.
 A possibly applicable city tax is not part of the price and has to be paid at the hotel locally.

 7 days hotline service

 If the bike chain is torn, flooding makes it impossible to continue or any other unpleasant surprises await you: we are available for you 7 days a week and will help you as soon as possible.

 For EU citizens, there are no special passport or visa requirements and no health formalities to be considered for this trip.